Diogo-Paulico/FCT-VPN/README.md

 # VPN FCT - Linux
-This guide intends to allow the use of FCT's VPN on Linux
+This guide intends to allow the use of FCT's VPN on Linux.
+Any issues, post them in the issues tab

 # Index
 1. [Compatibility](#compatibility)